-candidates need exam access arrangements, which would not disturb other candidates.
+- candidates need exam access arrangements, which would not disturb other candidates. - candidates need or use strategies, which would not disturb other candidates.

 ^{} This will be based on an individual candidate's needs and the learners normal way of working within the centre.